A Guide to Cognitive Behavioral Therapy

 Who Benefits the Most from CBT?

 Anyone can benefit from seeking CBT.
 However, it may be most helpful to those who have specific problems they would like and need to address.
-Some of the specific problems that CBT can help clients manage include:
+Some of the specific issues that CBT can help clients manage include:

 • Depression: Among many other elements, depression is primarily characterized by down moods and negative thought patterns.
 CBT works by targeting this negativity and introducing new coping strategies that help the individual deal with everyday challenges.